Danny Howard

-Danny Howard (born 14 July 1987) is a British dance music DJ, producer, and current host of Radio 1's Dance Party.
+Danny Howard (born 14 July 1987) is a British dance music producer, DJ, and current host of BBC Radio 1's Dance Party.

+Early life

 Howard attended Edge Hill University, where he studied sport and exercise science.
 During his time at Edge Hill, Howard had a residency at the UK's biggest nightclub, The Syndicate, in Blackpool.
 After his time at university, Howard had a brief stint of playing for Ministry of Sound in Egypt for three months.

 BBC Radio 1

 In August 2011, after competing against five others in a series of challenges, Howard won the BBC Radio 1 Superstar DJ.

 In April 2012, Howard was offered his own Saturday show on BBC Radio 1: Radio 1's Dance Anthems with Danny Howard."

 In 2017, Howard was nominated at the Electronic Music Awards for Radio Show of the Year for BBC's Radio 1 Dance Anthems.

 In November 2017, Howard secured a Friday primetime slot on BBC Radio 1, with the show airing from 11 pm - 1 am.
 MistaJam was announced as the new host of Dance Anthems.

 As part of further schedule changes at BBC Radio 1 in 2020, the show was brought forward to 9 pm, with Howard swapping shows with Pete Tong.

 From September 2021, Danny Howard took over as host of Radio 1's Dance Party (Fridays, 6 pm - 8 pm), following the departure of Annie Mac.

+In addition to Radio 1's Dance Party on Friday evenings, from July 2024, Howard began presenting Radio 1's Dance Party Warm-Up on Thursday evenings exclusively on Radio 1 Dance.
+The show launched in-line with wider schedule changes on the online-only stream, in preparation for an expected launch on the BBC's existing DAB+ allocation towards the end of 2024.